tubearchivist/docs/mkdocs/docs/installation/synology.md

     These are beginner's guides/installation instructions for additional platforms generously provided by users of these platforms.
 When in doubt, verify the details with the [project README](https://github.com/tubearchivist/tubearchivist#installing-and-updating).
 If you see any issues here while using these instructions, please contribute.

 There are several different methods to install TubeArchivist on Synology platforms.
-This will focus on the available `docker` package and `docker-compose` implementations.
+This will focus on the available `docker` package implementation.<!--  and `docker-compose` implementations. -->

 ### Prepare Directories/Folders
 Before we setup TubeArchivist, we need to setup the directories/folders.
 You are assumed to be logged into the Synology NAS.